UniversalDependencies/docs/_tr/feat/VerbForm.md

 - _okuyacağım kitap_ "the book that I will read"
 - _Ali'nin okuduğu kitap_ "the book that I has read"
-- _okuyour olduğun kitap_ "the book that you are reading"
+- _okuyor olduğun kitap_ "the book that you are reading"

 ### <a name="Conv">`Conv`</a>: converb